 Mission Beelieve provides a beekeeping education for local Veterans and First Responders.
-Our goal is to create a relaxing environment, while educating about the vocational aspects of beekeeping.
-This program gives a sense of purpose and a way to reconnect with the community.
+Our goal is to repurpose their negative energy, into something more purposeful through beekeeping.
+This program gives a sense of purpose through management of their colonies and educational workshops.
+We offer ways to reconnect with the community, with local outreach to teach the public about the importance of pollinators and restoring lost habitats.

 Most Veterans coming home are used to being needed by many, losing the sense of purpose

-Who else better to protect pollinators than the men and women who protect us every day?
+Who else is better to protect our pollinators than the men and women who protect us every day?

 What we offer